 At this end of Chaweng Beach, the water gets a bit rougher and the sand is far grainier -- Australians will feel right at home.
 The range of hotels and guesthouses are mixed, ranging from a stack of cookie cutter hotels aimed squarely at mid-range, fly-in tourists, to a few lovely top-range choices.
 For budget travellers, this area of the beach is quite limited, as the rustic stuff is very rustic indeed.

 Poppies has been a firm Samui favourite since it opened in 1994, both for its accommodation and its fine-dining restaurant.
-The restaurant offers both Thai and European fare, and a full vegetarian ...
-Read the full review of Poppies.
+The restaurant offers both Thai and European fare, and a full vegetarian menu is on offer.
+Diners experience traditional Thai music and dancing on Saturday evenings, while dining either on the beachfront or under the teak pavilion overlooking the pool.
+The 24 Thai-style...
+Read our full review of Poppies.